List of Hollyoaks characters introduced in 2016: Maria

 Maria, played by Fernanda Diniz, made her first on screen appearance on 1 August 2016.
-Maria was introduced as the sister of established character Diego Salvador Martinez Hernandez De La Cruz (Juan Pablo Yepez).
+Maria was introduced as the "sister" of established character Diego Salvador Martinez Hernandez De La Cruz (Juan Pablo Yepez).

-Maria arrives in Hollyoaks unexpectedly, surprising her brother Diego.
-She then meets Mercedes, who says to both of them that she's staying in Hollyoaks for a little while.
-Mercedes then offers to take her bag, but Maria is reluctant.
-Then the pair tussle over it, then the bag drops onto the floor, revealing a stash of drugs.
-It is then revealed that Maria has smuggled cocaine into the village so she can give the drugs to a drug dealer.
-Mercedes then orders Diego to kick Maria out, but Maria can't go until she has given the drugs.
+Maria arrives in Hollyoaks unexpectedly, surprising Diego.
+She then meets Mercedes and announces that she will be staying in Hollyoaks for a bit.
+Mercedes offers to take her bag, but Maria is reluctant.
+The pair tussle over it and the bag drops onto the floor, revealing a stash of drugs.
+It is revealed that Maria has smuggled cocaine into the village so she can give the drugs to a drug dealer.
+Mercedes orders Diego to kick Maria out, but Maria cannot go until she has given the drugs.
 Maria then meets Diego's girlfriend Myra.
-Myra first believed that Diego was cheating on her with Maria, but when he introduced her as his sister, she was shocked that his sister came unexpectedly.
+Myra first believes that Diego is cheating on her with Maria, but when he introduces her as his sister, she is shocked that his sister came unexpectedly.
 When Myra helps Maria with her belongings, Maria and Diego talk Spanish in private.
 Maria blackmails him into helping her with the deal, otherwise she will reveal his darkest secret to Myra - who he really is.
 Later on, Maria, Diego and Mercedes talk about the drugs, which Myra overhears.
-Diego and Maria lie about the drug deal and that Maria has been taking drugs so she can relieve her physical pain.
+Diego and Maria lie about the drug deal, saying that Maria has been taking drugs so she can relieve her physical pain.
 Maria and Diego go to the Hollyoaks city wall.
 However, Maria suddenly collapses and is taken back to the McQueen house.
 Diego offers to take the drugs for her, but Maria refuses as the dealer is expecting a female.
-Maria then suggests that Mercedes take the drugs as she is a female too, but Mercedes refuses to.
+Maria then suggests that Mercedes take the drugs but Mercedes refuses.
+Maria later reveals that she is Diego's wife.

 The character had been previously mentioned on-screen, but her arrival and casting was not announced until 26 July 2016.
 Maria arrives in the village unexpectedly, to the shock of Diego, sparking immediate chaos.
 It was revealed that she would tell Diego and Mercedes McQueen (Jennifer Metcalfe) that she is smuggling drugs, with the latter ordering Diego to get rid of Maria and the drugs.
 Diego and Maria later meet with a dealer in order to "solve her problems once and for all", but Diego's partner Myra McQueen (Nicole Barber-Lane) would "start to smell a rat".